ccapdev1920T2/s12g8/README.md

 4. Type `npm run dev` to first terminal and `npm run serve` to the second terminal
 5. Open up your browser and go to http://localhost:8080/ to view frontend
 6. Login with admin account with username = admin and password = admin
+7. View mongoDB changes using mongoDB compasss with the connection string located in models/db.js